simp/rubygem-simp-processgraph/README.md

 and writes the interim data to a file,

 * Then it creates a graph, boxing up site, host, IP, ports, and connecting to destinations.
+You can link port-to-port (default), IP-to-IP, or process-t-process, each conglomerating the data underneath.
 Lines are color-alternated to keep them distinct.

 In order to create the .png files, you must have graphviz installed